Last updated: 17 October 2020 - Estimated reading time: 11 minutes

 - Smart borders/smart airports emerged at a faster pace.
 Combined with the 1 billion ePassports now in circulation, and a strong push behind biometrics (particularly face recognition), they offered travelers a taste of cross-border movement that is as secure as it is swift and seamless.

-- The European Union's Electronic Identification and Signature (eIDAS) regulation came into force in July 2016, requiring mandatory cross border recognition of electronic ID by September 2018.
+- Key for 500m citizens, the European Union's Electronic Identification and Signature (eIDAS) regulation came into force in July 2016.
+It requires mandatory cross-border recognition of electronic ID by September 2018.
+This means existing and future national digital identity schemes have to be interoperable in the EU.
+However, member states are not forced to implement a digital ID scheme.

 New standards emerged, fostering compatibility and interoperability.